fmarcos83/ZendApp/Log/Writer/README.rst

 ------
 Scribe Log Writer for ZendFramework1

--Features
+- Features

-    -Can be configured via resource all the options are self-documented on the source code nevertheless an application.ini example is set under this folder for clarity purposes
+    Can be configured via resource all the options are self-documented on the source code nevertheless an application.ini example is set under this folder for clarity purposes